 How will my classes be selected?

-Transfer students will have a chance to meet with an advisor to make a schedule.
+.
 A student’s transfer credit evaluation will be reviewed to see what classes are needed to take at Marymount.
 Students will leave orientation with a schedule.
 Learn more about transferring credit

 Where can I learn more about the different academic programs of study (majors)?